koding/kdlearn/guides/getting-started-drupal8-beta.md

     sudo apt-get install php5-curl

+## Setting up the Drupal environment

 Now we’re ready to rock!
-The rest of this is a pretty standard Drupal setup mission.
-Let’s just do this anyway.
-Go setup the database by entering MySql CLI (Koding mysql automatically assumes root) and issue the following commands.
+The rest of this is a pretty standard Drupal setup mission, but here's the outline anyway.
+Go setup yourself up a new database by entering MySql CLI (Koding mysql automatically assumes root) and issue the following commands.

     mysql (into the CLI, then...)